FullFact/pastel/README.md

 # PASTEL

-This is a concept from Sheffield University, where the prompt consists of a series of yes/no questions.
+This is a concept from Sheffield University[1], where the prompt consists of a series of yes/no questions.
 The answers to these questions, in the context of a piece of text, are then combined into a single score using a linear regression model.

+At Full Fact, this approach is used to help identify claims that are worth bringing to the attention of professional fact checkers.
+That model includes questions such as "Could believing this claim harm someone's health?" and "Is this sentence likely to be believed by many people?".

+### Code overview

 The `pastel/optimise_weights.py` module calculates the parameters of the regression model, and requires a list of sentences with associated checkworthy scores.